day8/re-frame/docs/NewREADME.md

 ### Code For Domino 5

-Because the query function re-computed a new value, a view (function) which subscribes to that value, is called automatically (reactively) to re-compute DOM.
+Because the query function re-computed a new value, a view (function) which subscribes to "items", is called automatically (reactively) to re-compute DOM.
 It produces a hiccup-formatted data structure describing the DOM nodes required (no DOM nodes for the deleted item, obviously, but otherwise the same DOM as last time).